John Mayer Tests Positive for COVID, Unable to Perform

 Rob Lowe Takes Us Back to the '80s in NatGeo's 'Top Ten' Series:…

-John Mayer is one of the many celebrities who has recently tested positive for COVID.
-Late Wednesday night, the band Dead and Company took to Instagram to share the news of the 44-year-old musician's condition.
+John Mayer is one of the many celebrities who has recently tested positive for COVID-19.
+On Wednesday night, Dead & Company, which is made up of members from Grateful Dead, revealed on Instagram that the 44-year-old musician would not be able to perform with them as planned.

-"Today, just prior to leaving for Mexico, per his physician, @JohnMayer tested positive for COVID-19 and will be unable to perform at the upcoming 'Playing in the Sand' event in Riviera Cancun January 7-10," the post reads.
+"Today, just prior to leaving for Mexico, per his physician, @JohnMayer tested positive for COVID-19 and will be unable to perform at the upcoming 'Playing in the Sand' event in Riviera Cancun Jan.
+7-10," the band announced on Instagram.

-Mayer has been playing guitar for the group for years.
-Dead and Company added that the weekend of performances in Mexico will now include appearances by Dos Hermanos con Amigos as well as "special guests and sit ins including @MissMargoPrice and others."
+Dead & Company added that the weekend of performances in Mexico will now include appearances by Dos Hermanos con Amigos as well as "special guests and sit-ins including @MissMargoPrice and others."

 “We came down here to have fun.
 Unfortunately some of our brothers cannot make it but fun is what we’re going to have," Bobby Weir said in a statement.

-The post did not share how Mayer is doing or whether or not he is experiencing symptoms along with his diagnosis.
-Back in August, Dead and Company announced a vaccine mandate for concert goers at their shows.
+The band did not share how Mayer, who has been playing guitar with the group for years, is doing or whether he is experiencing any COVID-related symptoms.

-“We care so much about everyone involved in making this tour happen & all of you attending, so we will be requiring proof of full COVID-19 vaccination or negative test result within 48 hrs of your event to attend select dates of the tour,” the band shared at the time.
+Back in August, Dead & Company announced a vaccine mandate for concertgoers at their shows.

-For more on stars testing positive for COVID, watch the clip below:
+“We care so much about everyone involved in making this tour happen and all of you attending," the band shared at the time.
+"So we will be requiring proof of full COVID-19 vaccination or negative test result within 48 hrs of your event to attend select dates of the tour."

 RELATED CONTENT: